elisatello/itp/FtoC/ReadMe.md

 #Documentation

 - I asked my brother for help since I was out of class, but I tried to do what I could by myself.
+He suggested using function and helped me with the function syntax.
 - defined function FtoC as c = (f - 32) 5/9 and return c
 - created variable f = 99
 - created variable c = FtoC(f)